 But you might be having trouble choosing between the two.
 If you are, be sure to read our comparison guide below to see how they match up to each other.
 We take a look at factors such as platform availability, ease of use, their respective features, and supported file formats.

-Note: The following comparisons are based on the latest versions of LibreOffice and OpenOffice: LibreOffice 6.4 and OpenOffice 4.1.8.
+Note: The following comparisons are based on the latest versions of LibreOffice and OpenOffice: LibreOffice 6.4.7 and OpenOffice 4.1.8.
 Technically, the latest released version of LibreOffice is 7.0.3, but this version hasn’t been tested as long as version 6.4.7 has and is generally for early adopters.

 Platform availability and price

 Let’s get the pricing info out of the way first.